ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 an SPF pass result.

-A Mail Receiver implementing the DMARC mechanism SHOULD make a best-effort attempt to adhere to the Domain Owner's published DMARC policy when a message fails the DMARC test.
-Since email streams can be complicated (due to forwarding, existing RFC5322.From domain-spoofing services, etc.), Mail Receivers MAY deviate from a Domain Owner's published policy during message processing and SHOULD make available the fact of and reason for the deviation to the Domain Owner via feedback reporting, specifically using the "PolicyOverride" feature of the aggregate report (see the DMARC reporting documents).
+A Mail Receiver implementing the DMARC mechanism SHOULD make a best-effort attempt to adhere to the Domain Owner's or PSO's published DMARC Domain Owner Assessment Policy when a message fails the DMARC test.
+Since email streams can be complicated (due to forwarding, existing RFC5322.From domain-spoofing services, etc.), Mail Receivers MAY deviate from a published Domain Owner Assessment Policy during message processing and SHOULD make available the fact of and reason for the deviation to the Domain Owner via feedback reporting, specifically using the "PolicyOverride" feature of the aggregate report defined in [@!DMARC-Aggregate-Reporting]

 ##  DMARC Policy Record {#dmarc-policy-record}

-Domain Owner DMARC preferences are stored as DNS TXT records in subdomains named "\_dmarc".
+Domain Owner and PSO DMARC preferences are stored as DNS TXT records in subdomains named "\_dmarc".
 For example, the Domain Owner of "example.com" would post DMARC preferences in a TXT record at "\_dmarc.example.com".
 Similarly, a Mail Receiver wishing to query